Interview with Cara McCarty, American Design Curator and Curator Emerita at the Cooper Hewitt, Smithsonian Design Museum

 First of all, you already have an asset because you are very artistically talented, so play that up.

-I think you should start trying to get internships and volunteer opportunities.
+I encourage you to try to get internships and volunteer opportunities.
 Being a student is the best passport you can have.
-Use this summer, or even during the school year, to volunteer at museums.
+Use this summer, or even during the school year, to volunteer at art-related venues.

 See if there are internships or volunteer opportunities working with a curator.
-Once you start college, it becomes easier to do that.
+Once you start college, there are more opportunities to do that.

-I spent two quarters in France when I was a junior in college, and I learned decent French.
-When you are young it is much easier to learn a foreign language.
-It is also important because you are exposed to different museums and different cultures.
+I spent two quarters in France when I was a junior in college, and I learned decent French that I continue to use.
+It is much easier to learn a foreign language when you are young.

-You have to keep finding ways to differentiate yourself from your competition because there is a lot of competition to work in the arts.
+You have to keep discovering ways to develop your interests, to differentiate yourself from others because there is a lot of competition to work in the arts.

 Who is your favorite artist and why?

-I can’t tell you.
+I don't have one.
 There are too many.
 The answer could change tomorrow or two weeks from now.
 The more I look, the more my favorites change.

 Some artists who were my favorites many years ago I still like, but they are not necessarily my favorite artists today.
-I appreciate all types of art and architecture.
+I appreciate all types of art, time periods and architecture.

 Artists like Picasso discovered African art in the early twentieth century and it had a huge influence on their artwork.

-Try drawing them sometime, and also try drawing reflective objects like glass bottles.
-They are not easy to draw, but they are good practice.
+Try drawing African sculptures sometime, and try drawing reflective objects like glass bottles.
+They are not easy to draw, but they are good practice at expanding your skills.

 Newsletter